GoncharukBro/react-mask-field/README.md

 };
 ```

-When modifying values, it is important to note that values passed directly to the MaskField component are always used as default values.
+When values modify, it is important to notice that values passed directly to the MaskField component are always used as default values.
 If the `modify` function returns `undefined`, the default values will be used for processing, this is also applicable pointwise for a specific property, returning it as `undefined`.

-> Always use the `modify` function to modify a value, this will ensure that the data is in sync with your state and that the field value is displayed correctly.
+> Always use the `modify` function to modify a value, it will ensure that the data is in sync with your state and that the field value is displayed correctly.
 Changing the value outside the control of the MaskField component may result in incorrect display of the value or the transmission of incorrect data to external services.

 ## Integration with custom components

 MaskField makes it easy to integrate custom components, allowing you to use your own styled components.

-To do this, you need to pass the custom component to the `forwardRef` method provided by React. `forwardRef` allows you to automatically pass the `ref` value to the child element ([more about forwardRef](https://ru.reactjs.org/docs/forwarding-refs.html)).
+For doing this, you need to pass the custom component to the `forwardRef` method provided by React. `forwardRef` allows you to pass automatically the `ref` value to the child element ([more about forwardRef](https://ru.reactjs.org/docs/forwarding-refs.html)).

 Here's how to do it: